-From SR88 hike through upper Willow Springs Canyon following an old jeep road over to Bagley Tank.
-Return by the same route or make up your own off trail loop back to the trailhead.
+From SR88, hike through upper Willow Springs Canyon following an old jeep road over to Bagley Tank.
+Return by the same route or make up your off-trail loop back to the trailhead.

 I wondered what was north of the Apache Trail having driven by many times.
 I looked up the Goldfield Mountains on the computer and found a great deal of information about the area.
-For example there are very few actual trails and only some jeep trails to follow.
-Most of the great scenery is off trail.
-There are many natural arches in the area but all have to be reached by off trail hikes.
+For example, there are very few actual trails and only some jeep trails to follow.
+Most of the fantastic scenery is off-trail.
+There are many natural arches in the area, but all have to be reached by off-trail hikes.
 I selected the Willow Springs Trailhead.
-As a reference point, Needle Vista viewpoint is on the south side of the highway.
-The trailhead is not marked but it's a clear pulloff area just before mile marker 204.
+As a reference point, Needle Vista Viewpoint is on the south side of the highway.
+The trailhead is not marked, but it's a clear pull-off area just before mile marker 204.

-The terrain up and back is quite beautiful and really quite different from the stark, jagged Superstition range nearby.
+The terrain up and back is quite beautiful and quite different from the stark, jagged Superstition range nearby.
 Even the color is varied in the cliffs and surface rocks.
 We went beyond the Bagley tank a few hundred yards and had a great lunch in a canyon.
-Although a bit rocky in places this is a fairly easy hike (except for the sand sections like walking on a beach).
+Although a bit rocky in places, this is a relatively easy hike (except for the sand sections like walking on a beach).
 It opened me up to the Goldfield Mountains.
-Now I've arranged to go see some of the arches in the area.
-Over 10 have been identified but all are off trail.
+Now I've arranged to see some of the arches in the area.
+Over ten have been identified, but all are off-trail.

 It was a good day.
-A bit windy, however the temperatures were great!
-There was 4 of us and 2 dogs.
+A bit windy.
+However, the temperatures were great!
+There were 4 of us and two dogs.
 Great fun for me as I did not have the fear of heavy steep climbing.
-Now I've discovered a new area nearby my home with some interesting terrain.
+Now I've discovered a new area near my home with some interesting terrain.